danielmkarlsson/SuperClean/README.md

 • A bunch of effects, and
 • A couple of synths

-for at the low, low asking price of: _free_.
+for the low, low asking price of: _free_.

 ## Installation